muratk5n/thirdwave/en/README.md

 ---

 Anti-trust isn't just for better capitalism.
 Need to adjust the power dynamic between gov and biz.
-Reagan was a conservative, but had to be cognizant of the fact that in order to govern, need to be wary of getting overrun by monopoly power.
+Reagan was a conservative, but he had to be cognizant of the fact that in order to govern, need to be wary of getting overrun by monopoly power.